-In this post, we’ll explore the neuroscience of gratitude and discuss how managers can cultivate a grateful team culture.
-A growing body of research shows that gratitude has powerful effects on our well-being.
+This post looks at the neuroscience of gratitude in the context of building engagement and trust in the workplace.
+A growing body of research shows that gratitude has powerful effects on well-being.
 But what is gratitude, exactly?
 And why does it have such a positive impact on our lives?

 (1) Recognize excellence.

 (3) Give people discretion in how they do their work.

 (6) Intentionally build relationships.

 (7) Facilitate whole-person growth.

 Ultimately, Zak knew that to build trust in his staff and disrupt the current behavior, he needed to implement these 8 keys.
 He changed how he interacted with people, gave more autonomy when possible, discussed with his staff how he felt watching everyone go through the motions without any passion and slowly turned the culture around.

 He set up long term objectives and began working on a shared governance model empowering people to solve problems including conflict and tension.
 In short, to boost engagement, treat people like responsible adults.

 Sign up below for a complimentary strategy call with Dr. Cynthia Howard.